surabhi-seth/MSiA423-XchangeRatePredictor/README.md

 │   ├── score_model.py                <- Script for scoring new predictions using a trained model.
 │   ├── evaluate_model.py             <- Script for evaluating model performance
 │
-├── test                              <- Files necessary for running model tests (see documentation below) │
+├── test                              <- Files necessary for running model tests │
-├── run.py                            <- Simplifies the execution of one or more of the src scripts ├── app.py                            <- Flask wrapper for running the model ├── config.py                         <- Configuration file for redirecting to other appropriate config files ├── requirements.txt                  <- Python package dependencies
+├── run.py                            <- Simplifies the execution of one or more of the src scripts ├── config.py                         <- Configuration file for redirecting to other appropriate config files ├── requirements.txt                  <- Python package dependencies ├── Makefile                          <- Makefile for the entire pipeline and tests
 ```
 This project structure was partially influenced by the [Cookiecutter Data Science project](https://drivendata.github.io/cookiecutter-data-science/).